Cookies on the SIM Sherpa website

 3GB data left screenshot

 You’ll usually eat through your data allowance very fast by streaming video, so you can save a lot of data each month with this benefit.
-What’s even better is that it’s also included on their cheapest plan:
+What’s even better is that it’s even included on their cheapest plan:

 Useful link: Read our full Sky Mobile Watch review